Sarcoma and Soft Tissue Tumor Surgery

-A sarcoma is a very rare kind of cancer.
+A sarcoma is a very rare kind of soft tissue cancers.
 It originates from different connective tissue cell types and can potentially grow anywhere in the body.
 There are more than 50 types of sarcoma, however they can be grouped into two main groups: soft tissue sarcomas and bone sarcomas.
 We specialize in surgery of soft tissue sarcomas growing in the abdomen.
 The most common types of sarcoma in adults are undifferentiated pleomorphic sarcoma (previously called malignant fibrous histiocytoma), liposarcoma, and leiomyosarcoma.
 We specialize in the surgical removal of intra-abdominal sarcoma.

 Sarcoma symptoms vary widely.
 Most sarcomas are asymptomatic early on and most commonly become symptomatic as they impinge on surrounding organs and obstruct nearby visceral structures.
 Sarcomas develop in flexible, elastic tissues, the tumor can often push normal tissue out of its way as it grows.
 Therefore, a sarcoma may grow quite large before it causes symptoms.
 Eventually, it may cause pain as the growing tumor begins to press against nerves and muscles, symptoms include: